Vienna Blood (TV series): Broadcast

 The first series of three 90-minute episodes was broadcast in the United Kingdom on BBC Two between 18 November and 2 December 2019.
 Austrian channel ORF 2 aired the show beginning 20 December 2019 with dubbing.

 In the United States, PBS showed the series in six 45-minute episodes; broadcast began on 19 January 2020.

 Reception

-Vienna Blood received a 53% critics rating on Rotten Tomatoes, with the ‘Critics Consensus’ reading, 'Though it rarely rises above 'watchable', fans of period crime series may enjoy passing time with Vienna Blood's charismatic cast anyway.'
+The first series of Vienna Blood received a 53% critics rating on Rotten Tomatoes, with the ‘Critics Consensus’ reading, 'Though it rarely rises above 'watchable', fans of period crime series may enjoy passing time with Vienna Blood's charismatic cast anyway.'
+Meanwhile, the program's average popcornmeter is 88%.
 The Guardian's Emine Saner, giving three out of five stars to the first episode, remarked that the series was similar to Thompson's prior work on Sherlock, particularly in its leads' dynamic and the presentation.
 However she did praise the two lead actors.
 Sean O'Grady of The Independent gave it five out of five stars, praising the direction, recreation of the period and storytelling.